karrirasinmaki/blackpepperswing-www/_courses/2018-spring-jyvaskyla-saturday-lindy-hop-workshop-may.md

 registration_open: 2018-04-23T00:00
 registration_close: 2018-05-05T13:00

-teaser: Jyväskylä Saturday lindy hop workshop is here again!
+teaser: Jyväskylä Saturday lindy hop workshop is here again - this time with Tanja and Karri!
 ---

 Jyväskylä Saturday lindy hop workshop is here again!
 This time we have visitors from Helsinki - Tanja and Karri, founders of the Black Pepper Swing dance school.